Online or in-person, there's an option for you! Read ahead to learn more about what to expect.

 What to expect if you're joining in person

-Our in-person worship services, in English, start at 9:30am and 11am on Sunday mornings.
+Our in-person worship services start at 9:30am and 11am on Sunday mornings.
 If you're wondering what to wear, be yourself; expect to see everything from flip-flops to sneakers to dress shoes.

 Christ the King Church is located at 1082 Amelia Church Rd in Clayton, NC.
 Park your car in a spot of your choosing and head to the front door.
 Everyone is greeted at the door and offered a bulletin - which has information about the day's worship service, general information, and announcements.

 From here, you have a few options: turn right and you'll enter the sanctuary or turn left and you'll find restrooms, classrooms, and the office or go straight ahead and you'll find our hospitality table with coffee, juice, and other goodies.